asyncapi/website/pages/community/styleguide/aboutguide.md

 ### Prune and polish
-At this point, it is very important to check grammar, punctuation, and spelling.
-View your work with a constructive eye while putting yourself in the shoes of the reader.
-Thoroughly proofread your work and make use of tools such as Grammarly to help polish up your work.
+It is crucial always to check grammar, punctuation, and spelling.
+View your work with a constructive eye while putting yourself in the reader's shoes.
+Thoroughly proofread your work and use writing tools such as Grammarly to polish up your work.

 ### Ask for feedback
 There's a whole community of contributors who are willing to support you, so don't be shy to ask for feedback.
 You'll probably go through a lot of rounds of editing and proofreading before you can finally get your docs merged.